-Under section seven of the DPA, patients have the right to apply for access to their health records.
-Provided that the fee has been paid and a written application is made by one of the individuals referred to below, the practice is obliged to comply with a request for access subject to certain exceptions (see below).
+Under the DPA, patients have the right to apply for access to their health records.
+Provided that a written application is made by one of the individuals referred to below, the practice is obliged to comply with a request for access subject to certain exceptions.
 However, the practice also has a duty to maintain the confidentiality of patient information and to satisfy itself that the applicant is entitled to have access before releasing information.